brunaopdejesus/ctp/README.md

+# computational thinking with python
-# projects done in computational thinking classes with python with and without orientation
+projects made in python with and without orientation